modelpath-dev/Video_Frames/readme.md

 - Extracts one frame per second from each video
 - Saves extracted frames as JPEG images
 - Cleans up temporary converted videos to save disk space

+## Features (camera_face.py)

+- Watches a specified directory for image files (We can use that is created by app.py)
+- Tracks the images and ranks the image.
+- The image which is clear and face is clearly visible will get top rank, and will be saved first in a new folder. (ex.
+0001.jpg ( High rank)  , 0020 (Comparatively lower rank than previous)) means image is not clear.
+- Option to select top N frames.
+And store
+- Cleans up temporary converted videos to save disk space

 ## Requirements